JohannesBorgqvist/Turing_patterns_bud_scars/README.md

-When everything works properly, it should be possible to run all scripts inside the conda environment "*fenicsproject*".
-This environment is activated using the command
+When everything works properly, it should be possible to run all scripts inside these two conda environments.
+Both environments are activated and deactivated in the same way.
+For example, the environment  "*fenicsproject*" is activated using the command

 * conda activate fenicsproject

-and to exit the environment type
+and to exit this environment type

 * conda deactivate

-Unfortunately, this approach does not install the latest version of Gmsh which is needed.
-So type the following command to create *another* environment in which the latest version of Gmsh is installed:

-conda create -n gmsh\_latest\_version -c conda-forge python=3.9 gmsh=4.8 python-gmsh

-This environment is also activate and deactivated exactly in the same manner as the environment "fenicsproject".
-The environment "gmsh\_latest\_version" is activated when the meshes are created and "fenicsproject" is activated when we want to simulate the PDE system.
+.
+As we said previously, the environment "*gmsh\_latest\_version.yml*" is activated and deactivated in the same way.